 - 1. Check the setting of jumper JBT1.
 Ensure that you are using a high quality power supply.
 A poor quality power supply may cause the system to lose the CMOS setup information. - 2.
+Your battery may be old.
+Check that it still supplies ~3VDC.
+If not, replace with a new one. - 3.
 If the above step does not fix the Setup configuration problem, contact your dealer for repair.